-- 4. If the participant's PEF is less than 25% predicted (40% for participants < 18 years) or asthma score is ≥ 4 (see page 16 for determination), nebulized albuterol solution (0.5 ml of 0.5% multi-dose solution and 2.0 ml saline or unit dose of 0.083% albuterol).
+4. If the participant's PEF is less than 25% predicted (40% for participants < 18 years) or asthma score is ≥ 4 (see page 16 for determination), nebulized albuterol solution (0.5 ml of 0.5% multi-dose solution and 2.0 ml saline or unit dose of 0.083% albuterol).
 If needed, repeat nebulized treatment at the same dose.
-MD will completely assess the participant's clinical status. - 5.
-If the participant's PEF is equal to or greater than 60% predicted or the asthma score is ≤ 1 (See page 16 for determination), the participant should be instructed to
+MD will completely assess the participant's clinical status.

-- use the "PRN beta-agonist MDI" for home treatment according to their established protocol guidelines. - 6.
-If the participant's FEV1 is greater than 25% predicted (40% for participants < 18 years) but less than 60% predicted or the asthma score is 2 but less than 4 (see page 16 for determination) repeat albuterol 2-4 puffs or nebulized albuterol solution every 20 minutes up to an hour.
-Continue to assess clinical status and pulmonary function and follow NAEPP guidelines for acute asthma treatment. - 7.
-By physician discretion add prednisone 80 mg po or Methylprednisolone 60 mg IV.
+- 6. If the participant's FEV1 is greater than 25% predicted (40% for participants < 18 years) but less than 60% predicted or the asthma score is 2 but less than 4 (see page 16 for determination) repeat albuterol 2-4 puffs or nebulized albuterol solution every 20 minutes up to an hour.
+Continue to assess clinical status and pulmonary function and follow NAEPP guidelines for acute asthma treatment. - By physician discretion add prednisone 80 mg po or Methylprednisolone 60 mg IV.
 Follow the prednisone course per AsthmaNet schedule.
 (For participants > 18 years: By physician discretion add prelone (15 mg/ml) or prednisone at a dose of 2 mg/kg (maximum 60 mg or 20 ml) p.o. if determined necessary.
 Follow the prelone course (2 mg/kg per day for 2 days, 1 mg/kg per day for 2 days)) - 8.
 If clinical status does not improve or PEF or FEV1 remains below 50% predicted despite aggressive therapy consider hospitalization or transfer to ER. - 9.
 If appropriate, contact the participant's primary care physician to inform him/her of the exacerbation. - 10.
 Follow-up in 1 week to ensure stability of asthma.